beamable/UnrealSDK/Docs/docs/Samples/Unreal SDK - Hathora Demo.md

 Since this sample requires several resources, we do not host it ourselves.
 So, in order to access the sample you'll need to configure a Beamable realm so you can use it.

 1. Go to the Beamable Portal and create a new Beamable realm called `hathora-demo`.
+2. Go to the Portal (`Account`) and set aside your Customer Id (CID).
+3. Go to the Portal and set aside your realm's PID and Realm Secret (`Games -> YourGame -> hathora-demo`).
-2. Compile and open the `BeamableUnreal` editor (it'll be configured as the `BEAMPROJ_HathoraDemo`) project.
+4. Compile and open the `BeamableUnreal` editor (it'll be configured as the `BEAMPROJ_HathoraDemo`) project.
-3. Sign into your Beamable account and go to the `hathora-demo` realm.
+5. Sign into your Beamable account and go to the `hathora-demo` realm.
+	1. Hit `Apply to Build`.
-4. Open the `Content Window` -- verify that there are two `game_types`: `solo_queue` and `training`.
+6. Open the `Content Window` -- verify that there are two `game_types`: `solo_queue` and `training`.
+	1. If you fail to see content here, close the editor and try again.
+There's a known issue in the UE SDK when accessing content for the first time that may cause them to not appear.
-5. Hit `Publish` and wait.
+7. Hit `Publish` and wait.
 Go to the Portal (`Operate -> Content`) and verify that the content is there.
-6. Open a bash terminal at the `BeamableUnreal` root directory.
+8. Open a bash terminal at the `BeamableUnreal` root directory.
-7. Make sure Docker is running and then run `beam services deploy` in that directory to get the microservices to your `hathora-demo` realm.
+9. Make sure Docker is running and then run `beam services deploy` in that directory to get the microservices to your `hathora-demo` realm.
-8. Go to the Portal (`Operate -> Microservices`) and verify that the microservices have initialized.
+10. Go to the Portal (`Operate -> Microservices`) and verify that the microservices have initialized.
-9. Go to the Portal (`Account`) and set aside your Customer Id (CID).
-10. Go to the Portal and set aside your realm's PID and Realm Secret (`Games -> YourGame -> hathora-demo`).

 Now, we'll go set up a Hathora account and upload the sample dedicated server build: